mzonov/Android-Interview-Questions/README.md

 * How we can create the `component`?
 * How to `inject` values at runtime in Dagger?
 * What is `scope` in Dagger?
+* How does the `scope` knows that it should be closed?
 * How we can create our own `scope`?
 * How to implement Dagger in multi module architecture?

+## Database
+* What are the differences between NoSql and Sql approaches?
+* Which approaches do you know in Android?
+* How would you choose between Realm and Room?
+* How would you resolve the migration issue in Room?

 ## Architecture